Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Introduction

+We attribute the limitations of current detectors to their reliance on a sequential perspective.
 The fundamental architecture of modern LLM builds upon the principle of autoregressive next-token prediction, which models the joint probability distribution of a sequence as $P(s_1,s_2,\cdots,s_T)\approx \prod_{t=1}^{T}P_{\theta}(s_t|s_{1:t-1})$, where $\theta$ is the (trainable) model parameter, $s_i$ is the word/token at the $i$th position, and $T$ is bounded by the context length ~\cite{radford2019language,bengio2000neural}.
-Following this notion, in MGT detection, current methods typically treat the input as sequential data, and measure the distance between its posterior distribution and reference distributions for MGT and HGT samples --- for instance by estimating the Kullback-Leibler (KL) divergence.
-This often requires substantial computational resources and large sample sizes.
-However, an intuitive and efficient alternative, probabilistic graphical models (PGM)~\cite{bishop2006pattern,koller2009probabilistic}, to model conditional probabilities, has been largely overlooked.
-From the perspective of PGM, while generation tasks require that LLM operate based on probability graphs which accurately approximate the ground-truth posterior distribution, detection tasks only require constructing and analyzing probability graphs that are sufficiently discriminative for the underlying detection task.
-With sufficient sample data, building such graphs is straightforward.
-Furthermore, by analyzing the mechanism between sequential-based detectors and graph-based detectors, we provide the advantage of graph-based detectors in theory.
-In practice, PGM has advantages in terms of explainability, inference speed, and detection accuracy.
+While effective for generation, this linear factorization often overlooks the underlying distribution's structural manifold.
+By revisiting the problem through the lens of Probabilistic Graphical Models (PGM)~\cite{bishop2006pattern}, we observe a fundamental asymmetry that while generative tasks require accurately approximating the posterior distribution, detection tasks only require identifying a discriminative graph structure that separates MGT from HGT.
+This insight suggests that a graph-based formulation is particularly well-suited for detection, as it allows the model to extract discriminative structural dependencies between tokens that distinguish MGT from HGT, while avoiding the unnecessary complexity of full generative modeling.